flams/synchronous-fsm/README.md

 var FSM = require("synchronous-fsm");
 ```

-To initialize the synchronous we need to define states and transitions first:
+To initialize the statemachine we need to define states and transitions first:

 ```js
 var states = {